April 10, 2026

 When an employer misses the final paycheck deadline, California law does not just say "pay it eventually."
 It creates a financial penalty designed to make late payment costly.

 In fact, waiting time penalties are one of the strongest tools in California's final paycheck law.
 They are also one of the most frequently overlooked by employees who assume there is nothing they can do.
+For a full breakdown covering salaried, part-time, and commission employees, see our dedicated guide on waiting time penalties in California.

 California labor law is strict about what employers can and cannot take out of your final check.